Types of employment status

 - a piece worker

 - working in the ‘gig economy’ (for example you work through online platforms)

 - on a work experience placement (also ‘internship’)

 If you're in one of these types of work, you might think you have certain rights, but it's a good idea to look at what actually indicates your legal employment status.

 If you’re still not sure, call the Acas helpline and we’ll talk through your situation.
-We can offer guidance, but cannot give an opinion on employment status.
+We can explain how the law relates to your situation, but cannot give an opinion on your employment status.